Mulligan's Steel Lintel Jig

 Invented by a builder with over 30 years of experience in the construction trade - this is a simple to use product that does exactly what it says it does!

-1 box containing two jigs - one for each end of the lintel.
+1 box containing one pair of jigs - one for each end of the lintel.

 What are Lintels?